slyfox1186/imagemagick-optimize-jpg/README.md

 # To use the below commands:
 ```
-Open cmd.exe as an administrator and change the working directory to the same directory your jpg files are located.
+Open cmd.exe as an administrator and change the working directory to the same directory your jpg files are located
 ```

 # Download the latest windows version of imagemagick